atwellpub/wpcli-staging/readme.md

 ## Current Limitations and Requirements

-WP-CLI Staging focuses on enhancing local development workflows with specific considerations:
+WP-CLI Staging focuses on enhancing local development workflows with specific considerations/limitations in mind:

 - **Database-centric**: The tool currently supports only pulling the database from the production environment; it does not push changes from staging to production.
+This probably will be added through future iterations.
 - **Cloudways Optimized**: While designed with Cloudways hosting in mind, the plugin settings may require adjustments to work seamlessly with other hosting providers.
 - **SSH Requirement**: The remote host must be accessible via SSH to enable secure communication and data transfer.
 - **Local (By WP Engine) Optimized**: While designed with Local by WP Engine in mind, the plugin should work with other local WordPress management systems.

 ## Inspiration

-The development of WPCLI Staging was inspired by our use of WP Engine's Local for managing local WordPress instances and Cloudways for hosting.
+The development of WPCLI Staging was inspired by our use of WP Engine's [Local WP](https://localwp.com/) for managing local WordPress instances and [Cloudways](Cloudways) for hosting.
 Recognizing the strengths of both platforms and their support for WP-CLI, the plugin aimed to bridge the gap between local and production environments.
 This helped quickly sync live sites with local clones.

 ## Disclaimer and Safety